 Today (six years later), my business Melbourne Guitar Academy is now a premier guitar school in Australia with a team of ten teachers and revenue of over half a million dollars annually.
 It all started with a decision to take control of my destiny, invest in myself, and work on making my dreams a reality.

 Related: Read about how we’re making plans to build a program for like-minded guitar teachers.

 It’s not just my story that counts though.
 Ultimately in leading TopMusicGuitar, I want to give other guitar teachers the same benefits I’ve experienced, through sharing these techniques, lesson plans, growth mindsets, and finance savvy that you’ll need to write your own guitar teaching success story.

 Whether you want to earn $50k-$100k teaching guitar, create a life around your creative music endeavours, or simply become the best teacher you can be, TopMusicGuitar is going to be the place to be!

 I invite you to come on a journey of self-development with us…it will change your life.

-Sign up here and join the list to be the first to know about guitar news and our upcoming guitar webinar.
+Sign up here and join the list to get free guitar teaching tips to improve your guitar teaching and grow your studio.